RTVIProcessor

 Error Handling

-Send error messages to clients in different ways:
+Send error messages to clients:

 - Configuration errors